-Joy in the Waiting: What Joseph Knew in the Pit Before the Palace
+Joy in the Waiting: What Joseph Knew Before the Palace

-Joseph had a dream that set his life on a collision course with delay, betrayal, and pain.
-Sheaves bowing, stars bending, and years of waiting.
-What did he hold onto in the pit?
+Joseph had a dream, then faced years of betrayal, delay, and pain.
+Sheaves bowing, stars bending, and a pit in between.
+What did he hold onto while waiting?

 He had a dream.